HenrikMoe/Service-Infrastructure/README.md

 use some sort of declaritive instantion component hook component wrap from npm import should just be able to call in the ui component - redux?

+Api pack to the services - every transformer is its own subpack - called in the state instantion add on config

 Jinsei API - API transformer listing with publically and privately avialble trainig data displayed with perofmrance analytics -
 Specs doc for designer: https://docs.google.com/document/d/1-msOp2yvxAZJnFdpXi0jH3BZSJShm_2GWBC9O5tE4vY/edit